 Not all matching gifts need an initial financial donation.
 In fact, employees can earn matching gifts by donating their time and effort through volunteering.

 That’s right: many companies provide monetary grants to organizations where their employees regularly volunteer.
 These are also known as volunteer grants or Dollars for Doers programs.

 - An individual volunteers with a nonprofit.

-- The individual records their hours and submits a request for a grant to their employer.
+- The individual records their hours and submits a volunteer grant request to their employer.

-- The employer verifies the hours worked with the nonprofit.
+- The employer verifies the hours with the nonprofit.

 - The employer writes a check to the nonprofit.

-Depending on the company’s guidelines, there might be a set amount of hours that must be volunteered before they will provide the grant.
+Depending on the company’s guidelines, there might be a set amount of volunteer hours employees are required to obtain for the grant.
 For example, take a look at how these companies organize their volunteer grant programs: